 REI Co-op’s in-house gear often hits the sweet spot between performance and affordability, and the Cool Haul 12 is no exception.
 At just over 3 pounds, the soft-sided Cool Haul is one of the lightest coolers on this list, and its low-profile design takes up minimal space in a trunk or backseat.
 Like much of its soft-sided competition, the REI bag also includes daisy-chain webbing and an adjustable shoulder strap.
 And because the Cool Haul’s inner insulated box can be separated from the outer shell, cleaning is a snap.

 Where does the Cool Haul 12 fall short?
 In a competitive market, it’s simply hard to stand out.
-For instance, the AO Coolers 24 Pack Canvas below is larger and cheaper at $70, although you do get better cooling capabilities with the REI.
+For instance, the AO Coolers 24 Pack Canvas below is larger and around $20 cheaper, although you do get better cooling capabilities with the REI.
 And on the premium end of the spectrum, both Yeti and Hydro Flask have better-insulating and more durable offerings for a major bump in price.
 In the end, it’s hard to fault the REI as a solid, affordable pick for solo outings.
 And for those on a tighter budget, REI also makes a $35 soft-sided cooler called the Pack-Away 12 that foregoes the two-part design.

 See the REI Co-op Cool Haul 12